ouhadjilyes/Symmetric_Encryption/README.md

               $ cd Symmetric_Encryption
               $ pip install -r requirements.txt

- - Now you can either the script where a gui is provided :
+ - Now you can either run the program with a gui provided :

               $ python3 zed-crypto.py